-ARMs often start with a lower interest rate that remains the same for a period of years.
-After that initial period is up, the interest rate can change multiple times throughout the life of the loan.
+ARMs often start with an interest rate that remains the same for several years.
+After that initial period, the interest rate can change multiple times throughout the life of the loan.
 Rates are usually adjusted every 6 months but can be changed monthly.
 Sometimes your rate goes up, while other times it may go down.

-The APR for your loan includes the interest you will pay, but it also accounts for other costs and fees associated with getting your loan.
+Remember APR adds interest, costs and fees together.
 For example, the APR will usually include origination fees.

-The costs associated with completing a real estate transaction.
+Closing CostsClosing costs are the expenses associated with completing a real estate transaction.
 They are usually split between the buyer and seller.

 Closing costs vary depending on the loan.
 Examples of common homebuyer closing costs include an appraisal fee, home inspection fee, loan origination fee, underwriting fee, title insurance, prepaid mortgage insurance and taxes.